The Chambermaid on the Titanic

-The Chambermaid on the Titanic (La camarera del Titanic, La Femme de chambre du Titanic, L'immagine del desiderio) is a 1997 French-Italian-Spanish drama film directed by Bigas Luna, starring Oliver Martinez, Romane Bohringer and Aitana Sánchez-Gijón.
+The Chambermaid on the Titanic (La camarera del Titanic, La Femme de chambre du Titanic, L'immagine del desiderio) is a 1997 drama film co-written and directed by Bigas Luna, and starring Oliver Martinez, Romane Bohringer and Aitana Sánchez-Gijón.
 It is based on the 1991 novel La Femme de chambre du Titanic by Didier Decoin.
 The film is known variously by its French title, La Femme de chambre du Titanic, and also by the shortened English title The Chambermaid, which was adopted in late August 1998 to avoid the impression that it was trying to cash in on the success of James Cameron's popular film, Titanic, which was released the year before The Chambermaid on the Titanic made its US debut.